February

 Tuesday 16th February

 David Beattie, sculptor and poet, gave a lecture to the Townfoot Literary Association on ‘Hymns Old and New’, accompanied by music and illuminated slides.
-Charles Paisley, tanner, presided, indicating that Mr Beattie had written over 60 hymns.
+Charles Paisley, tanner, presided, commenting that Mr Beattie had written over 60 hymns.

 Friday 19th February